- Welcome to those of you who believe.

 COVID NOTE: While Covid remains a potential problem, the BH Church Council has suspended the 5pm service.
 Once life returns to some semblance of normality, the 5pm service and meal will recommence.

 In addition to worship in the church buildings, the 10:30 service at Ocean Grove is also being streamed live on Zoom using the following login details:

 Holy Communion: The Eucharist is celebrated as part of the worship service on the first Sunday of each month.
 Everyone is welcome to participate, including children.

 Funerals: If you would like a funeral to be held in either church building, please first contact your funeral director of choice.
 They will then contact the Minister, confirm availability of the Church, and make arrangements for refreshments.

 Parking: There is ample parking for vehicles on both church properties.

 Dress: The days of ladies with hats and gentlemen in coats and ties are long gone.
 People wear a wide variety of attire from semi-formal to shorts and thongs, so feel free to wear whatever is comfortable.

 Children: Children are most welcome to accompany their parents to church.
-There is a small play area in the back of the sanctuary at Ocean Grove where they can be engaged if they are too young to participate in the service.
+There is a small play area in the back of the sanctuary at both churches where they can be engaged if they are too young to participate in the service.
 When children are present, the minister will include a story or activity for them as part of the day’s theme,